-“Many people have been worried over the past year about travelling, so we need to build customers’ travel confidence back up again and a villa means they can have the holiday experience they want, but maintain control over their own environment.
+“We need to build customers’ travel confidence back up again and a villa means they can have the holiday experience they want but maintain control over their own environment.
 Villas offer more space than your typical hotel room, so whether it’s just the two of you travelling or an extended family group or party of friends, you have the room to relax around the pool, dine alfresco or enjoy a movie together in the living room.
-There are also obvious benefits for families: if children need a nap or go to bed earlier than the adults, you are not all in one room trying to stay quiet and not wake the children up.
+There are also benefits for families: if children need a nap or go to bed earlier than the adults, you are not all in one room trying to stay quiet.

 “Restaurants in Cyprus are usually excellent quality; you get a lot for your money and we find that the Cypriots are very welcoming with kids.”